luqman/SublimeText2RailsRelatedFiles/README.markdown

     controllers/post**    - Any controller starting with "post" controllers/**/post** - Any controller starting with "post" (e.g. admin namespace)

-If you want to disable the context menu, just edit the "Rails.sublime-settings" file changing "show_context_menu" to false.
+If you want to disable the context menu, just edit the `Rails.sublime-settings` file changing "show_context_menu" to false.

 ### Future